Milwaukee legislator calls it quits

 MADISON, Wis.
 (AP) — A longtime Milwaukee legislator is calling it quits.

-Democratic state Rep. Leon Young announced Wednesday he won’t seek re-election in November.
-He said he plans to return to his former job as a Milwaukee police officer and the current state of partisan politics and gridlock at the state Capitol made his choice easier.
+Democratic state Rep. Leon Young announced Wednesday he won’t seek re-election.
+He said he plans to return to his former job as a Milwaukee police officer.
+He says the state of partisan politics made his choice easier.

 Young has represented the 16th Assembly District since 1993.
-He’s the 14th Assembly incumbent and fourth Democrat to decide not to seek re-election this year.
+He’s the 13th Assembly incumbent to decide not to seek re-election.
+Another, Republican Keith Ripp, resigned in December.
+His seat will be filled in a June special election.
+The winner will face re-election in November.

 The Milwaukee Journal Sentinel reports Milwaukee County Supervisor Supreme Moore Omokunde is planning to run for the seat.
 Omokunde is the son of U.S. Rep. Gwen Moore.
-Wisconsin Election Commission records show Omokunde hasn’t officially declared his candidacy yet.

 Most Read Nation & World Stories